isomerpages/ncss-ssi/_training/training-overview.md

 Support the physical, cognitive, social and emotional skills development in seniors.

 * [Board Development](https://www.ssi.gov.sg/training/board-development/){:target="_blank"}
-Benefit from specialised courses designed to meet the needs of nonprofit board members.
+Benefit from specialised courses designed to meet the needs of non-profit board members.

 * [Management and Organisation Development](https://www.ssi.gov.sg/training/management-and-organisation-development/){:target="_blank"}
 Be equipped with fundamental skillsets designed for industry leaders to meet management and organisational needs within the social service sector.